electracoin-ECA/electra-socialpay/README.md

 - Message The Following In Your mainChannel to Pay:
     - !pay @theirName Amount

+### Known Bugs / Issues

+    -On Initial Setup with needWallet turned On, you may receive an error saying runme.bat is not recognized, or error code 0 or 1.
+    -There are a few bugs with twitter such as socket time outs if you connect multiple times too quickly.
+Will need further improvements, but currently works.
-    There is one bug I've found with getting the userID from their Screen name...
+    -There is one bug I've found with getting the userID from their Screen name...
 Needs further investigation

+    Please open an Issue on this repository if you run into a problem that is not documented.

 ### Prerequisites